-(a) VPI Total Equity Pool (the Pool) is an open-ended mutual fund trust, established on July 2, 2021 by declaration of trust under the laws of the Province of Ontario.
-As of July 2021, the registered office of the Pool is located at 300-175 Hargrave St., Winnipeg, Manitoba.
+(a) VPI Canadian Balanced Pool (the Pool) is an open-ended mutual fund trust, established on September 19, 2007 by declaration of trust under the laws of the Province of Ontario.
+As of March 2017, the registered office of the Pool is located at 300-175 Hargrave St., Winnipeg, Manitoba.
 The trustee of the Pool is RBC Investor Services Trust and the Manager of the Pool is Value Partners Investments Inc. (VPI or the Manager).

-The Pool commenced operations on July 2, 2021 with Series A, Series F, and Series O. Effective June 15, 2022 all Series O units were renamed as Series I units.
+The Pool commenced operations on October 1, 2007 with two series of units: Series A and Series F. On July 5, 2017, the Pool began offering Series O units and effective June 15, 2022 were renamed as Series I units.
 Effective June 28, 2022, Series O units of the Pool were qualified for distribution.